greeniot/CC3200-Sample/README.md

 ### HTTP Requests

 Until this point we already archieved quite a lot.
 We started with a simple kind of "Hello World" and reached a stage where we are able to gather sensor information and trigger outputs based on the collected information.
-Now we want to go one step further.
+This is the original purpose of microcontrollers - read **hardwired** sensors, process the input and control **hardwired** actuators accordingly.
+Adding wireless connectivity, especially to the world wide web, opens a whole new universe of possibilities and enables IoT applications.
+Now we want to take this critical step.

 We can use [random.org](https://random.org) to make a request to its API, e.g., [to get a single integer](https://www.random.org/integers/?num=1&min=1&max=100&col=1&base=10&format=plain&rnd=new).
 The resulting number will then be displayed using a blinking LED.
 A five-second pause (LED off) is inserted after each HTTP call.